kaziamaan47/REIT6811-tut-6/README.md

-# REIT6811 tut 6
+# AI_Research

- demo for tut 6
+put some stuff - all data for the project